ephes/django_async/article.md

 Doing things concurrently means we would like to do some kind of multitasking.
-When we are creating threads to achieve this, we employ a form of preemptive multitasking, because the operating system kernel has to decide which thread get's interrupted when and which other thread is scheduled to run now.
+When we are creating threads to achieve this, we employ a form of preemptive multitasking, because the operating system kernel has to decide which thread gets interrupted when and which other thread is scheduled to run now.
 In multithreading control switches between threads all the time and even if one thread gets stuck it probably wont affect other running threads